List of Adrian Mole characters: George Mole

 George was born in 1940 to parents Albert (or Arnold/Arthur) and Edna May Mole.
 He was the elder brother to Susan Mole, his lesbian sister, who married a woman called Amanda and works in Holloway Prison.

 He fell in love with his future wife, Pauline Sugden, and they married, having a son, Adrian.
-Pauline rejected their child for a year, leaving George to look after him, something Adrian never knew until he was middle aged.
+Pauline rejected Adrian for a year, leaving George to look after him, something Adrian never knew until he was middle-aged.
 George took a job selling electrical storage heaters, but he is later made redundant; he later finds re-employment maintaining the banks of the local canal.
 George, Pauline and Adrian lived together at their house on Wisteria Walk, Ashby-de-la-Zouch, Leicestershire.

 However, he and Pauline had several marital problems, and they both left each other for different people on various occasions.
 Pauline left George for insurance salesman Alan Lucas in the early 1980s, but later returned (pregnant with Rosie), telling George that the baby was his.
 Soon after, George left Pauline for his former colleague Doreen Slater, fathering a son, Brett, with her.
 This hurt Pauline because Brett was a name that she had wanted to call her child, believing all Bretts were successful in life.
 Eventually, after months of suspicion, George confessed his affair and secret son to Pauline and Adrian on their family holiday to Skegness; Pauline ordered him to return to Doreen, and then got Tania Braithwaite to collect them.
 George, Doreen and Doreen's son, Maxwell, moved in with George's mother.
 When Maxwell's father, and Doreen's previous boyfriend, Trevor Roper returns from the army, Doreen swiftly abandons George for Trevor, leading to George reconciling with Pauline.
 Happiness did not last, and eventually the Moles got divorced in 1990.
 Pauline got wed to toyboy lover Martin Muffett, twenty-three years her junior, and George started living with his lover Belinda Bellingham, owner of a company selling home security systems.
 These relationships both end sourly - Martin leaves Pauline for Adrian's girlfriend Bianca, and Belinda throws George out when she discovers that he has been selling her product in back-street boozers for half their retail value.